tedorellana/learning/AWS/AWS-Payment-Cryptography/AWS-Payment-Cryptography.md

 - Cardholder information is encrypted immediately after card is used by a point-of-sale and isn´t decrypted until it has beend processed by the payment processor.

 ### DUKPT (Derived Unique Key Per Transaction)
-- Key management standard used to define use of one-tiem encryption keys on phyisical devices (POSs).
+- Key management standard used to define use of one-time encryption keys on phyisical devices (POSs).
 - Usually leverages 3DES.

 ### AWK (Acquire Working Key)